 Back in October I took the plunge and ordered the highly advertised Younique Moodstruck 3D Fiber Lashes through a friend’s Facebook party.
-400% increased lash volume sounded amazing to me.
-Representatives frequently compare the mascara’s effect to false eyelashes online.
-Then I ordered a couple of much more affordable fiber lash products off of Amazon for comparison: Love Alpha (leopard packaging) and DivaDerme.
+I tried it out because of the claims it would enhance my lash volume by up to 400%.
+I saw it compared by representatives online to false lashes.
+After purchasing the Younique mascara, I also ordered a couple of much more affordable fiber lash products off of Amazon for comparison: Love Alpha (leopard packaging) and DivaDerme.
 FYI–my lashes respond well to most mascaras & undergo a remarkable transformation with 1-2 coats of regular mascara.
 What I considered when reviewing these fiber lash products is: how messy they are to apply, lengthening & volumizing abilities vs. regular mascaras, how they wear throughout the day, ease of removal, and the cost of the products.
-I began using the fiber lash mascaras in November and have been trying them out weekly ever since.
+I began using the mascaras in November and have been trying them out weekly ever since.

-Initial applications were phenomenal and I was very excited.
-Multi-step fiber lash products seem to be either loved or hated.
-Patience, a slight learning curve for application, and the potential for messy fibers have to be considered.
+I was very excited to try the products & I was happy with my initial applications.
+The bottom line is that you either like using mascaras that are multi-step & include applying loose fibers or you don’t.
+They require patience, a slight learning curve for application, and there is the potential for mess.
 They are applied differently than other mascaras & that takes some getting used to.
 All of the products had minimal fallout during application; It comes with the territory.
 For my review, I did not include fiber mascaras that are one step (L’Oreal, NYX.)
 I believe that my initial satisfactory applications point to me using the products correctly.

 I have to be completely honest about my Younique experience.
 The product took weeks longer to arrive than expected.
 The representative apologized when the product had not shipped after a couple of weeks and messaged me when the product did ship.
 Younique mascara now comes in a small pouch that I can not find a purpose for.
 It was previously sent in an attractive black quilted hard case.
 I am mystified as to how they did away with the cost of the hard case & still charge $29 for the mascara.
 The Younique bottles are, however, quite attractive.